This post contains affiliate links.

 After using both of these travel booster seat alternatives every day for a year, we like and recommend them both.
 The Bubblebum is roughly 1lb lighter and is faster and easier to use, but the Ride Safer Delight keeps kids more tightly restrained and is a safer choice for kids under 5 or 6 years old.

 Which one should you choose?
 If your child is younger, smaller or still sleeps in the car I’d go for the Ride Safer travel vest.
-If your child is mature and not likely to sleep in the car, the Bubblebum is a good option.
+If your child is mature and not likely to sleep in the car, the Bubblebum car seats are a good option.

 Where to buy the Bubblebum

-The Bubblebum inflatable booster seat has become pretty popular over the years and you can buy it in a few places:
+The Bubblebum blow up booster seat has become pretty popular over the years and you can buy it in a few places:

-The Bubblebum was a total lifesaver for our family when traveling long-term with a booster rider.
+The Bubblebums were a total lifesaver for our family when traveling long-term with a booster rider.
 If it sounds like the right travel booster seat for your family, check the price and more reviews here.